okuvshynov/b63/README.md

 - -e epochs_count -- override how many epochs to run the benchmark for;
 - -t timelimit_per_benchmark - time limit in seconds for how long to run the benchmark; includes time benchmark is suspended.
 - -d delimiter to use for plaintext.
 Comma is default.
 - -s seed.
 Optional, needed for reproducibility and A/B testing across binaries, for example, different versions of code or difference hardware.
+If not provided, seed will be generated.

 ### Configuration in code
 It's possible to configure the counters to run within the code itself, by using B63_RUN_WITH("list,of,counters", argc, argv);